 2 second rule: On 40mph+ roads pick a landmark like a road sign.
 Once the car in front passes that sign count to 2 seconds slowly.
 If you get there before you finish counting then that’s an indication you’re following too close.

 Common reasons for Failing the Emergency Stop

 When the examiner raises his/her right hand and says “STOP” you are expected to react as quickly as possible.
-If you’re taking 1-2 seconds more than you should to respond and press the break pedal this could result in stopping too late and ultimately you could fail your test in real life killing a poor child.
+If you’re taking 1-2 seconds more than you should to respond and press the break pedal, this could result in stopping too late and ultimately you could fail your test.

 Not stopping quickly enough